SanderMertens/flecs/docs/FlecsScriptTutorial.md

 ## Grids
 Let's now see if we can change the number of pillars and bars depending on the fence width and height.

 At first glance this sounds like something that would require loops, and those are not supported in Flecs script.
-There is a way around this however, which is to use a `Grid`. component that does the instantiating for us.
+There is a way around this however, which is to use a `Grid` component that does the instantiating for us.

 The `Grid` component is provided by the `flecs.game` module, so before using it lets add this to the top of the script: